Use of restraints on pregnant women: Federal

 In 2008, the Federal Bureau of Prisons mandated that in all federal correctional facilities, "inmates in labor, delivery, or post-delivery recuperations shall not be placed in restraints unless there are reasonable grounds to believe the inmate presents an immediate serious threat of hurting herself or others, or there are reasonable grounds to believe the inmate presents an immediate and credible risk of escape."
 In April 2008, President George W. Bush signed the Second Chance Act into law, requiring all federal facilities to document and report "the use of physical restraints on pregnant female prisoners during pregnancy, labor, delivery, and post-delivery and justify the use of restraints with documented security concerns".
 This shift in federal policy, limiting and reporting the use of restraints on pregnant women parallels the policy changes being made at the state and local levels mentioned above.

 The FIRST STEP Act prohibits the use of restraints on pregnant women, unless the woman "is an immediate and credible flight risk that cannot reasonably be prevented by other means" or "poses an immediate and serious threat of harm to herself or others that cannot reasonably be prevented by other means" or "a healthcare professional responsible for the health and safety of the prisoner determines that the use of restraints is appropriate for the medical safety of the prisoner."
 The law mandates that the least restrictive restraints necessary be used in those situations.

-Since 2018, members of the United States Congress have repeatedly introduced legislature bills to extend protections for pregnant people, citing persistent abuses in federal jails and prisons.
+Since 2018, members of the United States Congress have repeatedly introduced legislature bills to extend protections for pregnant women, citing persistent abuses in federal jails and prisons.
 Representative Sydney Kamlager-Dove and former representative Debbie Lesko introduced the Pregnant Women in Custody Act in 2023.
 This bipartisan legislation aimed to educate prison employees on the physical and mental health consequences of using restraints on women during the prepartum, peripartum, and postpartum stages of pregnancy.
 It also proposed that prisons consider alternatives to restraints and give health care providers the right to bar the use of restraints on their incarcerated patients.

 In February 2025, Senators Jon Ossoff and John Kennedy introduced another bill, the Births in Custody Reporting Act, to improve care for women's in federal correctional facilities.
 Ossoff, who chairs the U.S. Senate Human Rights Subcommittee, drafted the bill in response to accounts of pregnant women subjected to illegal shackling around their midsections and other abusive practices in Georgia prisons.

-In response to accounts of shackling and mistreatment of pregnant people in immigration detention centers, Congressional Democrats have also attempted to pass legislature prohibiting agencies of the Department of Homeland Security from shackling pregnant migrants.
+In response to accounts of shackling and mistreatment of pregnant women in immigration detention centers, Congressional Democrats have also attempted to pass legislature prohibiting agencies of the Department of Homeland Security from shackling pregnant migrants.
 In 2023, Representative Sylvia Garcia and Senator Patty Murray reintroduced the Stop Shackling and Detaining Pregnant Women Act to prevent the shackling of migrants in the custody of Immigration and Customs Enforcement (ICE) and Customs and Border Protection (CBP), among other protections for migrant women.